markpbaggett/marks_ir_proposal/docs/source/contents/0_Repository_Infrastructure.rst

 The sample manifest can be found `here <https://raw.githubusercontent.com/utkdigitalinitiatives/utk_iiif_recipes/main/raw_manifests/rfta_video.json>`_.

-:code:`OAI-PMH` is very much a place holder for us and a legacy technology we will eventually abandon.
+While we intend to use :code:`OAI-PMH` for the time being, we view it as a legacy technology that we will eventually abandon.
+Instead, we believe that the `IIIF Change Discovery API <https://iiif.io/api/discovery/0.3/>`_ is how we will eventually find and share metadata and the objects that the metadata represents between services.
+We recognize that the API is in beta and not stable enough to develop against, we feel strongly that this is where we and other libraries will eventually implement for sharing.

-While we see IIIF as our future and plan to focus on it heavily, we realize that we are still in need of :code:`OAI-PMH`.
+While we see IIIF as our future and plan to focus on it heavily, we realize that we are still in need of :code:`OAI-PMH` for the near future.
 This technology is what we use to serve metadata to our aggregation service and on to services such as DPLA, tn.dp.la, and our Ex Libris Primo instance.
-While the technology is very old, we currently rely on this protocol heavily for sharing to external services.
-While it would be possible to move away from it entirely, it would be expensive to do so now due to time and limitations of external services.
-If we moved away from OAI-PMH for DPLA, it would require DPLA to rewrite all normalization and would be outside of our control.
+While the technology is very old, we it is what our current external services rely on.
+While it would be possible to move away from it entirely, it would be expensive to do so at this time.
+For instance, if we moved away from OAI-PMH for DPLA, it would require DPLA to rewrite all normalization and this task would be entirely outside our control.
 Similarly, while other solutions exist for Ex Libris Primo for external discovery import profiles, these have never been explored or implemented here and would require reenvisioning and a total reimplementation of workflows.